jahpgm/tserver/README.md

 ## Changelog

-* 1.0.24 - Changed plugin 'preprocessData' to take an object with various paths.
+* 1.0.25 - Changed plugin 'preprocessData' to take an object with various paths.
 Also, plugin path's can also use the pathTokens.

+* 1.0.24 - More work on plugins.

 * 1.0.23 - More work on plugins.